mobicardsystemsltd/scanapi-php/README.md

 The SCAN API provides a complete UI solution for card scanning using a device’s camera.

-It enables card capture directly from a web browser or mobile application on a laptop or mobile device.
+It enables card capture directly from a web browser on a laptop or mobile device.
+Preferrably, use Method 2 or theprovided implementation options for enhanced mobile app intergration.

 ---